dbt-labs/docs.getdbt.com/docs/build-your-first-models.md

 You should see even more models being created.

+🎉Congrats!
+You've just built your first models!

 ## Extra exercises
-* Check what happens when you write some bad SQL
+* Check what happens when you write some bad SQL -- can you debug this failure?
 * Try to run only a single model at a time.
 * Group your models with a `stg_` prefix into a `staging` subdirectory (i.e.
 `models/staging/stg_customers.sql`).